 Originally published as "Ten Common Errors in Religious Web Sites" but the same principles apply for any website.

-Now with "responsive web design" (RWD) there is only need for one website, and that website should be designed with mobile design first, and traditional design second.
+With "responsive web design" (RWD) there is need for only one website, and that website should be designed with mobile design first, and traditional design second.

 Search Engine Optimization (SEO) is an Afterthought

 Every website should be "search engine optimized" from the very beginning.

 SEO helps search engines find and know what your website is about, and in turn helps people find you when they use a search engine looking for what you are offering on your website.

 Search engine optimazation should be developed into your website during the initial design phase.

 If you are going to have a web site, it should go without saying, you might want web-visitors to visit or contact you.

 Be certain you include the physical address and your mailing address, your phone number and email address.
 It may be desirable to provide directions or a map for those who are new to the area.